Curriculum Vision & Aims

 - Setting in Mathematics.

-- Providing opportunities for sixth form students to follow a four A level subject route where appropriate and a range of other extra-curricular courses including the Extended Project Qualification and certified courses in CSLA, HSLA, Spoken English and Personal Finance.
+- Providing opportunities for sixth form students to follow a four A level subject route where appropriate and a range of other extra-curricular courses including the Extended Project Qualification and certified courses in CSLA, Spoken English and Personal Finance.

 - Providing access to Oxford University degree modules.